 Always compare the initial price and the total amount.
 From our experience, if you’re automating meeting room payments (sometimes the same applies to hot desks), a clever choice is to opt for a payment system that is the easiest to integrate and the most developer-friendly.

 However, if you’re automating office payments, then it might be best to go with the lowest fee.

-We strongly recommend you to sit down and calculate the total opportunity cost.
-We prepared a simple free template to calculate total profit or loss from implementing a payment system at your coworking space.
+I strongly recommend you to sit down and calculate the total opportunity cost.
+I prepared a simple free template to calculate total profit or loss from implementing a payment system at your coworking space.

 Well, in this article we set out our view on automating the process of accepting payments for the services you render.
 We believe that integrating a payment system is exceptionally beneficial for your business and convenient for your customers.
 They are used to pay online for products and services.
 So, it's natural for you to provide them the convenience at your coworking space.